-Example 3: Hash variable is convenient in used, but it does not provide the ability to do condition checking.
+Example 3: Hash variable is convenient in use, but it does not provide the ability to do condition checking.

 Example 1: Develop a Datalist Action plugin to display a button for generate form PDF.

-Example 2: Develop an Userview Menu plugin that can use to display form data as Gantt Chart.
+Example 2: Develop a Userview Menu plugin that can be used to display form data as Gantt Chart.

 Example 3: Develop a Hash Variable plugin that can do Bean Shell scripting.

-Find out what are the information needed by your plugin to function/work.
+Find out what information are needed by your plugin to function/work.
 Look at it from the user's perspective; how are you going to use the plugin.
 Then, look at it from a developer's perspective; to make the plugin reusable in more use cases.